BernatBC/Plushistics/README.md

 The best way to distribute plushies across UK.
-Check the website [plushistics.tech](plushistics.tech) (still not working)
+Check the website www.plushistics.tech (still not working)